uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 -----------

-**A descriptor** is an object that represents an algorithm including all its meta-parameters, dependencies on other algorithms, floating-point types, and computational methods.
+**A descriptor** is an object that represents an algorithm including all its meta-parameters, dependencies on other algorithms, floating-point types, computational methods and tasks.
 A descriptor serves as:

 - A dispatching mechanism for `operations`_.
 Based on a descriptor type, an operation executes a particular algorithm implementation.